 Associate Professor of Law, University of Missouri, Adjunct Professor

 B.A., University of California; M.P.W., University of Southern California; J.D., Duke University; Ph.D., University of Cambridge; D. Phil., University of Oxford

 Professor S.I.
-Strong specializes in international dispute resolution and comparative law, with a particular emphasis on international commercial arbitration and large-scale (class and collective) suits....Continue Reading
+Strong specializes in private international and comparative law, with a particular emphasis on international commercial arbitration and litigation.
+She began her teaching career...Continue Reading